(Source of Information: Catholic Diocese of Hong Kong)

 - “Certificate of Baptism” and “Marriage Certificate” of God-Parents

-- Application will not be proceeded without complete documents required above by the relevant deadline.
+- Application will not be proceeded without complete documents listed above.

 - Parents and God-Parents must attend instruction course for parents organised by the Parish.
 The Parish reserves the right to postpone or reject any application of infant/child baptism for the parents’ failure to attend the course.